Best airport lounges for flight delays in the EU

 During the day, starting at 9 am, the lounge offers free neck and shoulder massages.
 And if you need a nap, there are six semi-private sleeping pods, each with its own single-person daybed and a small coffee table, tucked away behind a partition to separate them from the rest of the lounge.

 There are also showers and washing areas on site with complimentary toiletries and disposable towels.
-Other notable features include a colourful children’s area, as well as prayer rooms separated by gender.
+Other notable features include a colorful children’s area, as well as prayer rooms separated by gender.

 The iGA Lounge truly has everything you could hope for for a comfortable, eventful stay.